tc39/notes/meetings/2017-07/jul-25.md

 ### 8.i Follow up: Use the default license file for tests files

-LBR: Now using a default license so test files don't have to contain copyright notice.
+LEO: Now using a default license so test files don't have to contain copyright notice.
 Ecma is fine with using a root license file.

 AWB: Does the contributor agreement change the ownership of the original copyright?

-LBR: You can still specify the author of each test.
+LEO: You can still specify the author of each test.

 YK: Copyright belongs to both the author and contributors?